sammyrocz/PDOQuery/README.md

 PHP PDO SQL QUERY LIBRARY
 ========================

 As Rightly said **Need is The Mother OF Invention** .
-I created this library as I have to write same functions many times and I realized that  recreating the wheel isn't good.
+I created this library as I have to write same functions many times.
 ----------